hzleihuan/codebuddy-ide-cn-linux/README.md

 This is an unofficial community tool designed to convert your legally obtained official CodeBuddy IDE CN macOS Intel/x64 DMG installer into a local Linux Electron application.

 This repository **serves solely as a converter** and will never act as a software redistribution channel.
 Please download the genuine Intel/x64 DMG installer from the official website and place it in the `downloads/` directory.
 All generated application directories and package artifacts are stored locally only and are added to Git ignore rules to avoid being committed to the repository.

+If you encounter any bugs, please submit an Issue in this repository.
+Do not directly contact official customer service to report issues related to usage after Linux porting.

 ## Project Status